Factorized Discriminant Analysis for Genetic Signatures of Neuronal Phenotypes: Abstract

 \section{Abstract}

-A fundamental problem in computational biology is to find a suitable representation of the high-dimensional gene expression data that is consistent with the structural and functional properties of cell types, collectively called their phenotypes.
-This representation is often sought from a linear transformation of the original data, for the reasons of model interpretability and computational simplicity.
-Here we propose a novel method of linear dimensionality reduction to address this problem.
-This method, which we call factorized linear discriminant analysis (FLDA), seeks a linear transformation of gene expressions that varies highly with only one phenotypic feature and minimally with others.
-We further leverage our approach with a sparsity-based regularization algorithm, which selects a few genes important to a specific phenotypic feature or feature combination.
-We illustrated this approach by applying it to a single-cell transcriptome dataset of Drosophila T4/T5 neurons.
-A representation from FLDA captured structures in the data aligned with phenotypic features and revealed critical genes for each phenotype.
+Navigating the complex landscape of single-cell transcriptomic data presents significant challenges.
+Central to this challenge is the identification of a meaningful representation of high-dimensional gene expression patterns that sheds light on the structural and functional properties of cell types.
+Pursuing model interpretability and computational simplicity, we often look for a linear transformation of the original data that aligns with key phenotypic features of cells.
+In response to this need, we introduce factorized linear discriminant analysis (FLDA), a novel method for linear dimensionality reduction.
+The crux of FLDA lies in identifying a linear function of gene expression levels that is highly correlated with one phenotypic feature while minimizing the influence of others.
+To augment this method, we integrate it with a sparsity-based regularization algorithm.
+This integration is crucial as it selects a subset of genes pivotal to a specific phenotypic feature or a combination thereof.
+To illustrate the effectiveness of FLDA, we apply it to transcriptomic datasets from neurons in the Drosophila optic lobe.
+We demonstrate that FLDA not only captures the inherent structural patterns aligned with phenotypic features but also uncovers key genes associated with each phenotype.